My first experience with Serge Lutens Chergui back in 2014 opened my eyes in way of what can be achieved with perfumery.

 Target audience and compliments

 Marketed as a unisex fragrance, and it works great on both genders.
-Due to the more masculine forward notes such as tobacco, musks, and resins, I do believe that it better works on a man.
+Due to the more masculine forward notes such as tobacco, musk, and resins, I do believe that it better works on a man.

 Because of this, younger audiences might find Serge Lutens Chergui a little challenging and more mature smelling, but if you don’t mind smelling fabulous with touches of avant-garde perfumery, you can pull it off.

-Regarding the compliments, it depends on which kind of people you hang out with or work with.
+Regarding compliments, it depends on which kind of people you hang out with or work with.
 This kind of blend doesn’t work on everyone, but generally, an occasional positive comment might come.

 AGE RANGE: 25+